top of page

 Section

-Building failures often stem from moisture-related issues affecting various components like the envelope, foundation, and mechanical systems.
+Building assembly failures often stem from moisture-related issues affecting various components like the envelope, foundation, finishing materials, and mechanical systems.
 Effective moisture management requires understanding how building elements interact, as damage occurs when moisture entry surpasses removal.
 Key components must be designed to control water flow, while regular maintenance is crucial.
 To prevent failures, buildings should be viewed as integrated systems working together to manage moisture and maintain integrity.

 BMI Six Sections Building Assembly Failures